 Consequently, if you are looking for a better product, identify the flaws of your current product.

-If these flaws are addressed by its successor product, the new product could be better.
+If the successor product addresses these flaws, it could be better.
 And once you have the better version, the reasons to keep the older item gradually vanish.

 Digital minimalism is a complement to mindfulness in everyday life.